Post Fetaured Image

 This presents an opportunity for soon-to-be teachers to fulfill a district’s need while taking advantage of the benefits that come with teaching in a high-demand subject.
 In fact, Texas teachers may be eligible for loan forgiveness if they teach a subject matter designated as having a teacher shortage.

-According to the Texas Education Agency, the 2019-2020 designated teacher shortage areas for the state, at the elementary level, included:
+According to the Texas Education Agency, the 2025-2026 designated teacher shortage areas for the state, at the elementary level, include:

 The need for bilingual educators is so high that some districts are offering opportunities for teachers to earn a higher salary.
 And, Spanish-speaking candidates aren’t the only ones in demand.
 Some districts are seeking candidates who are fluent in other languages, including Chinese and Hindi.

-In Texas, the need for Special Education teachers is great as well.
-In fact, about 1 in every 8 Texas public school students need special education services.
+In Texas, the need for special education teachers is great as well.
+In fact, about 1 in every 8 Texas public school students need special education services because of learning disabilities, speech delays and other qualifying factors

-As a Special Education teacher, you’ll make a difference and enjoy a host of benefits, from great pay and benefits to creating meaningful bonds with students.
+As a special ed teacher, you’ll make a difference and enjoy a host of benefits, from great pay and benefits to creating meaningful bonds with students.

-Though salaries vary by district, region, and level of experience, the average salary in Texas for an educator during the 2017-18 school year was $53,335.
+Though salaries vary by district, region, and level of experience, the average salary in Texas for an elementary school teacher during the 2024-2025 schoolelementary teaching jobs year was $62,764.

 The outlook for elementary teaching jobs in Texas is bright.
 In addition to anticipated job growth in the state, the immediate outlook for elementary teachers includes higher pay and retirement contributions.

-If you’re considering teaching elementary school students, the next step is to forgo your path to fulfilling your dream.
+If you’re considering teaching elementary school students, the next step is to create your path to fulfilling your dream.

-There are a handful of ways you can earn your teaching certification in the state, including enrolling in an alternative education program.
+There are a handful of ways you can earn your teaching certification in Texas, including enrolling in an alternative education program.
 Nearly 50% of all new teachers are prepared through alternative programs, such as ECAP.

 Perfect for college grads, those pursuing a career change who have a bachelor’s degree, stay-at-home parents and retirees returning to the workforce, military personnel entering a second career and professionals in the medical field such as nursing, an alternative teaching program offers: